ElasticsearchTraining/ElasticsearchJavaSample/README.md

 - Ensure the path to Java and Maven are set.
 - Run the command "mvn clean package" from the Elastic-Sample folder.
 - Either use the IDE or execute the built fat JAR.
 Pass the following program arguements "server local.yaml".
 - Once the application is running, open [http://localhost/swagger](http://localhost/swagger) in the browser.
+Swagger should appear as shown below.

 ![Swagger](/Elastic-Sample/swagger.png?raw=true "Swagger")